jakelever/jakelever.github.io/_pages/research.md

 ### [CoronaCentral](https://coronacentral.ai)

 The pandemic has caused an incredible surge in research on different aspects of the virus and its effects.
 It is very challenging to navigate this fire hose of papers.
 This [portal](https://coronacentral.ai) makes it more manageable to find the important papers for a variety of topics, from risk factors and forecasting to vaccines and the psychology impacts.
 The research uses a supervised learning approach with a set of classifiers trained on topic annotations for several thousand papers.
-A [preprint on bioRxiv](https://doi.org/10.1101/2020.12.21.423860) is now available.
+It was published in [PNAS](https://doi.org/10.1073/pnas.2100766118).
 The machine learning code is on [Github](https://github.com/jakelever/corona-ml) and the data is on [Zenodo](https://doi.org/10.5281/zenodo.4383289).

 ### [PGxMine](https://pgxmine.pharmgkb.org/)